anitagraser/TimeManager/README.md

 ## Animation

 Time Manager supports exporting image series based on the defined animation settings.
 Our goal for future versions is to include a tool that creates actual animations from these image series.
 Until then, external programs can be used for this last step.
-See VideoTutorial.md for instructions on how to create a video from the images.
+See the [Video Tutorial](docs/VideoTutorial.md) for instructions on how to create a video from the images.

 ### Examples